De1ik/AA-Wallet-Smart-Watch/Dejest/README.md

    - `PRIVATE_KEY_TEST`: Set to `true` for test mode, `false` or omit for production
    - `PRIVATE_KEY`: Private key for testing (when `PRIVATE_KEY_TEST=true`)
    - `KERNEL`: Kernel address to use as public address in test mode
+   - `ENTRY_POINT`: EntryPoint contract to target (defaults to the canonical v0.7 address)
    - `SKIP_SEED`: Set to `true` to skip seed phrase verification during wallet creation
    - `ZERODEV_RPC`: Your ZeroDev RPC URL
    - `ZERODEV_PROJECT_ID`: Your ZeroDev project ID